 (c) The Department will notify each taxpayer and the taxpayer's selected rural hospital organization of the contribution amount, the tax credit certificate number, and the tax credits preapproved and allocated to such taxpayer within thirty days from the date the Form IT-QRHOE-TP1 was received.
 If the taxpayer's contribution was attributed to multiple rural hospital organizations, then the Department will notify such taxpayer of the contribution amounts attributed to each rural hospital organization, the tax credit certificate number, and the tax credits preapproved and allocated to such taxpayer within thirty days from the date the Form IT-QRHOE-TP1 was received.
 The Department will also notify each rural hospital organization only the contribution amounts attributed to it, the tax credit certificate number, and the tax credits preapproved and allocated to such taxpayer within thirty days from the date the Form IT-QRHOE-TP1 was received.
-The Department will also notify each rural hospital organization only the contribution amounts attributed to it, the tax credit certificate number, and the tax credits preapproved and allocated to such taxpayer within thirty days from the date the Form IT-QRHOE-TP1 was received.

-(d) If a taxpayer was preapproved for tax credits before September 30th of the year, the contribution must be made by the taxpayer within 180 days of the date of the preapproval notice received from the Department but not later than October 31st of the year.
+(d) If a taxpayer was preapproved for tax credits before September 30th of the year, Tthe contribution must be made by the taxpayer within 180 days of the date of the preapproval notice received from the Department and within the calendar year in which it was preapproved but not later than October 31st of the year.
 If a taxpayer was preapproved for tax credits after September 30th, the contribution must be made by the taxpayer on or before December 31st.